What is Type 2 Inflammation?

 Asthma and Type 2 inflammation

-If you have hard to control or severe asthma with Type 2 inflammation, you may experience worsened symptoms of cough, wheeze and shortness of breath.
-It can lead to an increased risk of asthma exacerbations and decreased lung function.
+If you have asthma with Type 2 inflammation, you may experience severe or hard-to-control symptoms.
+It can lead to an increased risk of asthma exacerbations and reduced lung function.

 Learn more about asthma